zengzzzzz/blog-post-generator/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](https://chat.openai.com/LICENSE) file for details.
+This project is licensed under the  Apache-2.0 License.